xDX Application Profile

 Design

-A design is a plan for the production of an xDX object.
-The dataset represents basic information about the design, including the designer, date, and location.
-Each xDX object has exactly one design, but each design may have been used for producing multiple xDX objects.
+A design is the chosen plan for the production of a specific model or object.
+The dataset represents basic information about the design of models and objects, including the designer, date, and location.
+Each xDX object has exactly one design, but a single design could be employed for the production of multiple xDX objects of the same model.
+However, in the case of prototypes, a design may have led to the production of a single object, as prototypes are usually not mass-produced.

 Creation